wethegit/wtc-gl/README.md

 ```

 ## Usage
-The following usage is the most basic example.
+The following usage is a basic example.
 ```
 import WTCGL from 'wtc-gl';
 console.clear();